efsavage/ajah/ajah-util/README.md

 Ajah Utility Library
 =============

-This library providers various utility methods and helper classes.
+This library provides various utility methods and helper classes.
 The key requirement of this library is that it has *no dependencies outside of the JDK*.

-pom.xml
+Maven
 -------

-Add this to the <dependencies> element of your pom.xml
+If you're using [Apache Maven](http://maven.apache.org) to build your project, add this to the <dependencies> element of your pom.xml

 		<dependency>
 			<groupId>com.ajah</groupId>